FangmingXie/robustlink/README.md

 # run the two scripts that links mCG-RNA and ATAC-RNA respectively.
 bash link_mc_rna.sh && bash link_atac_rna.sh
 ```
-This will generate a result folder `demoresults` that includes integrated datasets, metacells, and correlations between enhancers and genes for mC-RNA and ATAC-RNA, respectively.
+This will generate a result folder `demoresults/` that includes integrated datasets, metacells, and correlations between enhancers and genes for mC-RNA and ATAC-RNA, respectively.
 For speed, this demo only randomly samples 10% cells from each dataset.
 However, the users can readily make the change to use more cells by tuning the `-s/--subsample_frac` argument.

-3. To visualize the results, run through the `visualize_links.ipynb` notebook, which generates visualizations with a few simple commands backed by our customized `CorrRes` class.
+3. To visualize the results, run through `visualize_links.ipynb` by launching `jupyter lab`, which generates visualizations with a few simple commands backed by our customized `CorrRes` class.
 See section **Visualization** below for more details.
 ![](./doc/plot_dist_mc.png)
 ![](./doc/plot_dist_atac.png)